epccs/Gravimetric/Manager/manager/README.md

 When nRTS (or nDTR on RPUadpt) are pulled active the bus manager will connect the HOST_TX and HOST_RX lines to the RX and TX pairs, and pull the nCTS (and nDSR) lines active to let the host know it is Ok to send.
 If the bus is in use, the host will remain disconnected from the bus.
 Note the Remote firmware sets a status bit at startup that prevents the host from connecting until it is cleared with an I2C command.

 Arduino Mode is a permanent bootload mode so that the Arduino IDE can connect to a specific address (e.g., point to point).
 It needs to be enabled by I2C or SMBus.
 The command will cause a byte to be sent on the DTR pair that sets the arduino_mode thus overriding the lockout timeout and the bootload timeout (e.g., lockout and bootload mode are everlasting).

 Test Mode.
 I2C command to swithch to test_mode (save trancever control values).
 I2C command to recover trancever control bits after test_mode.

+Power Management commands allow reading ADC channels, saving reference values, battery limits, day-night state machine threshold and status.

 ## Firmware Upload